Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/TESTING.md

 Before: Hover over button changes state from orange to light orange.

-After: Profile page is refrshed and the chosen title has been removed from the users library.
+After: Profile page is refreshed and the chosen title has been removed from the user's library.

 Result: Pass